-7.11.23 Discharge of construction water
+7.11.21 Discharge of construction water

 Potential pollutants of any kind and in any form must be kept, stored, and used in such a manner that any escape can be contained and the water table not endangered.
-This particularly applies to water emanating from runoff from fuel depots/workshops/truck washing areas.

 - The contractor is responsible for the construction and effective containment and maintenance of settlement ponds must ensure that the surrounding environment is not adversely affected as a result of construction activities. - Wash-down areas must be placed and constructed in such a manner to ensure that the surrounding areas are not polluted.
-Contaminated water includes water that is carrying excess sediment due to construction activities. - Contaminated water storage facilities must not be allowed to overflow and appropriate protection from rain and flooding must be implemented.

-- Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority. - No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater. - All cement effluent from mixer washings, and run-off from batching areas and other work areas must be contained in suitable sedimentation ponds. - Sedimentation ponds must be allowed to dry out regularly to allow for solid material to be removed. - This material must be disposed of suitably, depending on the nature of the material, and to the discretion of the ECO
+Contaminated water includes water that is carrying excess sediment due to construction activities. - Contaminated water storage facilities must not be allowed to overflow and appropriate protection from rain and flooding must be implemented. - Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority. - No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater. - All cement effluent from mixer washings, and run-off from batching areas and other work areas must be contained in suitable sedimentation ponds. - Sedimentation ponds must be allowed to dry out regularly to allow for solid material to be removed. - This material must be disposed of suitably, depending on the nature of the material, and to the discretion of the ECO

-7.11.24 Treating (flushing/testing) of pipelines (not applicable)
+7.11.22 Treating (flushing/testing) of pipelines (not applicable)